 Above the skybeds, the stars put on a show of their own.
 The constellations and the galaxies revolve above your head, with their plethora of mythical animals.
-Beneath you, the lions roam through the camp, and the wilderness expands in every direction as far as the eye can see.
-From the correct vantage point, it becomes evident that there is a place for everything, even us.
+Beneath you, the lions roam through the camp, and the wilderness expands in every direction as far as the eye can see, as far as your imagination can fathom.
+From this vantage point, it becomes evident that there is a place for everything, even us.

 Where to stay: